If you were involved in a tractor-trailer collision and suffered injuries, you could have a viable claim for monetary compensation.

-Often, truck accidents result from acts of negligence like speeding or following another vehicle too closely.
+Often, truck crashes result from acts of negligence like speeding or following another vehicle too closely.
 When truck drivers are careless and cause a collision, it is possible to hold them accountable for any injuries that occur.

 At times, it is possible to pursue an injury case against both the truck driver and their employer.
 Often, a legal theory known as respondeat superior will allow you to hold an employer accountable when their employee was negligent within the scope of their employment.